plessisa/AdrienDomoHouse/README.md

 # AdrienDomoHouse
-This is a full Domotic project which sensor and data processing
+This is a full Domotic project which sensor and data processing.

+Sensor use Arduino.
+Central piece is Raspberra Pi2 with openhab